calcuis/quiz-game-gui/README.md

 ## Quiz Game (with GUI)

-**Update:** initial feedback will be given while you click "Next" with a WRONG answer.
+**Update:** instant feedback will be given while you click "Next" with a WRONG answer.

 This Python code uses the `tkinter` library to create a simple quiz application.
 Let's break down the code step by step: